-Five biomes make for one of Britain's most impressive eco-attractions.
+Five biomes nestled under five giant bubbles in the hills of Cornwall make for one of Britain's most impressive indoor eco-attractions.

-Next, head up to the new 165-ft jungle canopy for a spectacular view, which at 90% humidity, is not for the faint hearted.
+Next, head up to the new 165-ft jungle canopy for spectacular views, which at 90% humidity is not for the faint-hearted.

 An educational and exciting day out, there's always a new discovery to be made at the Eden Project.

 Every summer, Eden transforms into a world-class music venue.
 During these events there is a large wheelchair-accessible platform, drop counters in all bars and ‘assisted exit’ once concerts have finished, and in winter the ice rink welcomes manual wheelchair users to have a skate.

 There are free wheelchair-friendly buses that run from the car parks and a free land train operating onsite, also available to wheelchair users.
 If you need to hire manual or powered wheelchairs, you can do so from reception.
 Visitors with mobility or sensory impairments can book an Access volunteer in advance, who'll be on hand to offer any assistance, and personal assistants get free entry.